Raydesel/joke-api-bot/README.md

 Run `/start` to start the interface and then create a new bot with `/newbot`.

 Once it's set up, it will give you the following:
-- The Telegram channel of your bot: https://t.me/<yourusername>.
+- The Telegram channel of your bot: https:/t.me/ <yourusername> .
 - A **TOKEN** to allow access to the bot.
 Copy it as it will be used later.